Noncooperative Coordination for Decentralized Air Traffic Management: Introduction

 These limitations have motivated the development of decentralized ATM concepts, in which decision-making authority is distributed among multiple stakeholders \cite{atm_central_2, decent_intro, decent_intro_2}.
 In such settings, airlines, sectors, and regional authorities operate with local objectives, private cost structures, and limited willingness to share sensitive operational information.
 Consequently, system-level performance is no longer dictated by centralized optimization, but instead emerges from strategic interactions among stakeholders.

 A substantial body of research has investigated decentralized ATM architectures from multiple perspectives.
 Early efforts in distributed air/ground traffic management proposed redistributing decision authority from centralized control centers to aircraft operators and ground systems \cite{decent_intro, decent_intro_2, prev_decent}.
-Subsequent work explored decentralized air traffic flow management methods based on distributed optimization and multi-agent coordination \cite{prev_decent_nash, prev_decent_block, prev_decent, tomlin}.
+Subsequent work explored decentralized air traffic flow management methods based on distributed optimization and multi-agent coordination \cite{prev_decent_nash, prev_decent_block, prev_decent, tomlin, brugnara2023market}.
 In parallel, research in urban traffic management and low-altitude advanced air mobility management adopted partially decentralized architectures involving multiple service providers \cite{prev_decent_utm, prev_decent_utm_2, prev_decent_block, atm_central_2, prev_decent_utm_hier}.
 More recently, UAM-oriented ATM architectures have emphasized hierarchical structures to address resilience requirements in emerging urban airspace systems \cite{atm_central_2, prev_decent_utm_hier}.

 Much of the existing literature on conflict resolution and flow management, however, assumes cooperative behavior or central enforcement with explicitly noncooperative formulations appearing only in limited cases \cite{noncoop_required, tomlin}.
 At the same time, recent work recognizes that, in the absence of a central authority, competition over shared resources must ultimately be resolved through negotiation- or incentive-based mechanisms, yet clear and widely adopted strategic protocols remain lacking \cite{noncoop_required, prev_decent_utm}.
 These observations suggest the explicit modeling of stakeholder interaction as a noncooperative interaction remains comparatively underexplored.
-Therefore, decentralized ATM should be modeled as a noncooperative multi-agent system in which stakeholders pursue individual objectives while operating under shared safety and capacity constraints.

 We propose a research topic that investigates the following central question: